 Girl Scouts are eligible to earn any recognition at the grade level in which they are registered.
 Any Girl Scout is eligible to earn the Girl Scout Gold Award even if she joined Girl Scouts for the first time in high school.

-Ask your council about Girl Scout Gold Award Girl Scouts in your community and how they’re doing their part to make the world a better place.
-For inspiration, consider inviting a local Gold Award Girl Scout to speak to your troop about how she took the lead and made a difference.
+Ask GSC about Girl Scout Gold Awardees in your community and how they’re doing their part to make the world a better place.
+For inspiration, consider inviting a local Gold Awardee to speak to your troop about how she took the lead and made a difference.
 You’ll be inspired when you see and hear what girls can accomplish when they take the lead—and by the confidence, grit, problem-solving, time and project management, and team-building expertise they gain while doing so!

 Girl Mentoring Awards